JonasKruckenberg/imagetools/CONTRIBUTING.md

 ## Running Tests

-Running `yarn test`from the top level runs all tests for all packages, if your only interested in running tests for a single package cd into that directory and run `yarn test` there.
+Running `pnpm test`from the top level runs all tests for all packages, if your only interested in running tests for a single package cd into that directory and run `pnpm test` there.
 You will need git-lfs to clone the repo with all test fixtures (see [project setup](#project-setup) for instructions on how to install git-lfs)

 ## Pull Request Guidelines